BDSM: A Beginner's Guide

 Seeking Submission

-In your heart of hearts, if your prominent wish is to serve someone else you are probably a Submissive.
-When you are a Sub you will respond physically and sexually to Dominance exerted at or around you.
-You will want to be controlled for your satisfaction.
+In your heart of hearts, if your foremost wish is to serve someone else, you are probably a Submissive.
+When you're a Sub, you respond readily and sexually to Dominance directed at or around you.
+You want and need to be controlled to reach satisfaction.

-An important aspect to remember is that just because you are the Submissive does not mean you lack control.
-Ideally, you will discuss the procedure with your partner beforehand.
-Submission is not restricted to gender - a dominant male and submissive female is not the only way to play, and men who are submissive are not less-than manly.
-Respect him for his diversity in desire, and appreciation of and trust in you.
+Just because you are the Submissive does not mean you lack control.
+Ideally, you will discuss the process with your partner to iron out any discrepancies upfront.
+Submission is not restricted to gender either - some men are Submissives, which does not necessarily mean they are any less masculine than male Doms.
+Respect him for his diversity in desires and appreciate his trust in you.

-It is crucial to take it slowly, and ease into the BDSM world.
-Perhaps whispering “Do you have anything to tie me up with” may work better than surprising him with the topic at a dinner date, or showing up at the door in a corset with a whip.
+It is advisable to take it slowly when introducing BDSM to your lover.
+Whispering, “Got anything to tie me up with?” is probably better than surprising them with the idea whilst on a dinner or showing up at their door with corset and whip.

-So what is the first step?
+So, what is the first step?
 That is really up to you.
-Maybe hold the submissive’s hands down above their head, or grab a pair of silk cuffs or handcuffs as you make love to them, or control the timing of their orgasm.
-Collars can be seductive because you can lead the submissive down a rabbit hole of pleasure.
-Vibrators or dildos can control your lover's sexual exhilaration.
-There are any number of methods to start your adventure.
+Things like holding the Submissive’s hands down above their head, grabbing a pair of cuffs as you make love, or controlling the timing of their orgasm are all favoured practices.
+Collars can be a great way to walk the Submissive down that enticing avenue to seduction, and vibrators and dildos can get your lover dripping with anticipation.
+These, and any number of other tactics, will start you on your adventure together.

-A word of advice: have a plan in place as you commit to your first BDSM adventure.
+A word of advice: have a strategy in place as you commit to your first BDSM episode.
 It should not be a fractious, disorganised mess.
-The Dominant will be the one calling the shots, so know the roles and potentials beforehand.
+The Dominant calls the shots throughout, so know your roles beforehand and don't be afraid to abandon the whole thing if things get too uncomfortable for you.

-You might also like to see our Intermediate BDSM Guide or study our full collection of Bondage and BDSM toys.
+You will find more info in our Intermediate BDSM Guide and our full selection of BDSM toys.